nalyDylan/playing-in-c/README.md

 # playing-in-c
- Doing things in C, probably stuff from /r/DailyProgrammer
+ Doing things in C, probably stuff from /r/DailyProgrammer.
+ I'll probably put a readme in each subfolder.